acobaugh/labs.cobaugh.io/content/hv/tesla/8inch-sgtc/index.md

  * Ballasted with a Miller Thunderbolt welder
 * Gap: 12" ARSG, 8 flying, 2 stationary electrodes (all 1/4" pure tungsten)

-## Introduction

-This coil was originally built Fall/Winter of 2011 after outgrowing the 4" secondary that I had built nearly 10 years prior.
-It was originally designed to handle between 3kW-10kW of input power, with 10kW being the absolute upper maximum.
-It would be powered initially by a single 12kV PT, with the intent of eventually stepping up to pole transformer power as other components were acquired.
-The decade of experience running Tesla coils had taught me a few things about do's/do not's, and some features that I wanted in a new coil.
-Particularly: portability, modularity, flexibility, adequate primary-secondary spacing, more robust RF ground and topload connections, and better overall aesthetics.

 ## Design